What Can Guinea Pigs Eat? (Safe Foods List)

 - High in calcium and oxalates

-- Feed about 5 sprigs once or twice a week
+- Feed about 5 sprigs once a week

 - Learn more: Can Guinea Pigs Eat Parsley?